What does Russia leaving the Council of Europe mean? | DW | 17.03.2022

 "The Kremlin is clearly trying to step away from any scrutiny over its actions against the rights of its people," he added.

-Russia's withdrawal announcement preceded an emergency session of the Parliamentary Assembly of the Council of Europe to formally expel Moscow from the Council over its invasion of Ukraine.
+Russia's withdrawal announcement came during an emergency session of the Parliamentary Assembly of the Council of Europe to formally expel Moscow from the Council over its invasion of Ukraine.

 But in a statementreleased on their Telegram account, the Russian Foreign Ministry said they had decided to "part with such a Council of Europe without regret."